 Push the dumbbell back until your elbow is locked then slowly, controlled, return it to the starting position.

 Lie on a bench and hold the bar directly over you (imagine the top position of a bench press).

 Lower the weight towards your face by bending at the elbow, without moving the shoulders.

 Push the weight back up and that counts as a repetition.

 The anterior deltoid is a fairly small muscle so there’s a chance that a weak link in this region will show up eventually.

-The good news is that, being a small muscle, you won’t need much to train it and you can develop it quite quickly.
+The good news is that, being a small muscle, you can develop it quickly.

 If you have a weak link in the anterior deltoid here are a couple of exercises that you can do to fix the issue: